Public rights of way

 - Use the identified gaps, stiles and gates provided to cross field boundaries – do not climb over fences or walls

-- Always keep your dog under close control, ideally on a short lead.
-This is vital when walking through fields with livestock as the presence of a dog can worry other animals, particularly if they have lambs or calves with them.
+- Keep your dog under close control, ideally on a short lead, vital when walking through fields with livestock as the presence of a dog can worry other animals, particularly if they have lambs or calves with them.
 If in doubt do not take a dog into a field that contains livestock

 - Always bag and bin your dog’s poo wherever you are, never leave bags of dog poo lying around, even if you intend to pick them up later.
 In both cases this can seriously harm livestock.
 Read more about dog walking in the countryside